jxjg/Workshop-LambdaCICD/README.md

 deploy your pipeline automation.

 Note: This workshop will build on the Lambda 101 Workshop Artifacts.
-If you do not have these Artifacts, please redo The Lambda Funcitons 101 workshop or run this CloudFormation Template: <**Link Here**>.
+If you do not have these Artifacts, please redo The Lambda Funcitons 101 workshop or run this CloudFormation Template: <**Link Coming soon**>.

 ## Prerequisites
 * Pre-read(or watch): [CloudFormation Overview Video Podcast](https://youtu.be/dtkZQfuaRyI)
 * AWS account for use in the workshop (all resources should be free tier)
 * A GitHub account that you can create a temporary repository for this exercise
+* Workshop: Lambda Functions 101

 ## What you are building

 ![alt text](./Workshop-Lambda-CICD.png "Workshop Diagram")

-## Workshop Overview
-* What is CloudFormation?
+## How you will build it
+**Section 1: Setup GitHub for use by Cloud Formation
+* Create a personal access token.
+* Fork the source repo to your account

+**Section 2: Create CloudFormation Stack**
-* Review of the sections of the CloudFormation Template that we will run
+* Review the sections of the Cloud Formation Template
-* Create a GitHub repo and get a personal access token
-* Execute the CloudFormation template using the _Launch Stack_ button below to deploy our Lambda Function from the Lambda 101 Workshop
+* Launch the CloudFormation Stack
+* Verify that the stack successfully completes

+**Section 3: Test deployed Lambda Function**
+* Setup a test event for your newly created function
+* Run a test event and verify that you Lambda works

+**Section 4: Update index.js in github.com**
+* Manually change a value in index.js in Github
+* Verify that the CodePipeline responds to the change and successfully deploys
-* Add Another record to DynamoDB
+* Add Another record to DynamoDB (Not yet in pdf.
+Refer to the pdf in Lambda Functions 101 workshop)

-* Alter the code in GitHub and demonstrate the pipeline automation
+**Section 5: Confirm updated Lambda Function**
+* Run a test even and verify that your changes are updated in Lambda

 ## Step-by-Step Instructions
 Click [here](WorkshopForLambdaCICD.pdf) for the pdf file of step-by-step instructions